UK elections watchdog to probe Boris Johnson Downing Street flat refit | Law-Order

 “We will therefore continue this work as a formal investigation to establish whether this is the case.
 The investigation will determine whether any transactions relating to the works at 11 Downing Street fall within the regime regulated by the Commission and whether such funding was reported as required,” the spokesperson said.

+“I have covered the costs, I have met the requirements that have been advised to me in full.
+Any further declaration I have to make, if any, I will be advised upon,” he said.

+But Opposition Leader Keir Starmer labelled him “Major Sleaze” as he claimed the ruling Conservatives had been found to be handing out “dodgy contracts”, “jobs for their mates” and “cash for access”.

-Its move this week follows weeks of controversy and “sleaze” allegations by the Opposition Labour Party, escalated further by former Downing Street top aide Dominic Cummings, claiming in a blog that the UK Prime Minister had planned for party donors to ''secretly pay'' for the works at the flat he shares with fiancée Carrie Symonds and their baby boy Wilfred.
+The Electoral Commission move this week follows weeks of controversy and “sleaze” allegations by the Opposition Labour Party, escalated further by former Downing Street top aide Dominic Cummings claiming in a blog that the UK PM had planned for party donors to ''secretly pay'' for the works at the flat he shares with fiancée Carrie Symonds and their baby boy Wilfred.

 “The PM stopped speaking to me about this matter in 2020 as I told him I thought his plans to have donors secretly pay for the renovation were unethical, foolish, possibly illegal and almost certainly broke the rules on proper disclosure of political donations if conducted in the way he intended,” Cummings writes in his now infamous blog post from last week.